popitsch/pysrna/README.md

 all overlapping annotations (e.g., pre-miRNA annotations and mature miRNA annotations).
 *pysrna* provides raw read counts as well as normalized ones where counts of multimapping reads are normalized by the number of optimal alignment positions (i.e., a read contributes 1/NH to its overlapping annotations).
+*pysrna* also calculates a table containing (normalized) read counts per 5'-isoform of each annotated small RNA.
+I.e., the created *iso.tsv* tables split/group the respective counts by the respective alignment start position.

+### Filter profiles
-Before counting, reads are filtered based on configurable 'filter profiles' that can be defined per annotation type (e.g., different profiles for pre-miRNA reads and mature miRNA reads).
+Before counting, however, reads are filtered based on configurable 'filter profiles' that can be defined per annotation type (e.g., different profiles for pre-miRNA reads and mature miRNA reads).
 Filter profiles restrict the maximum tolerated difference between read alignment start/end positions for small RNA reads.
 The following screenshot shows two profile configurations (miRNA_profile for filtering mature miRNA reads and